yyasuda/BMPLoad/README.md

 ### Why did I wrote this?

-When I encouraged to develop more advanced program in their programming class, I was realized it was relatively difficult to get the bitmap RGB data from usual image data such as PNG or BMP file.
+When I encouraged students to develop more advanced program in their programming class, I was realized it was a bit difficult to load the bitmap RGB data from usual image data file such as PNG or BMP.
 Actually, one of my students tried to use OpenGL and tried to handle the bitmap image not only the wire-frame.
-OpenGL is quite general and popular library, but it does not include any standard way to handle the bitmap image.
+OpenGL is quite general and popular library, but it does not include any standard way to load the bitmap image.
 (And it is natual.)
-On the other side, there are many ways to manage the graphics image format by various languages such as libpng.
-But for the student in the beginners' class, it is too complicated to understand what they are doing.
+On the other side, there are many tools to load the graphics image in various formats such as libpng.
+But it is too complicated to understand what they are doing, at least for the student in the beginners' class.

-Thus I started to write code to do such task in simple, easy to understand and independent manner.
+Thus I started to write this code to do that task in simple, easy to understand and independent manner.
 BMPLoad library is written in C. It runs on just general C environment.
 And it does not rely any other library.

 ##### NOTE : for Macintosh users